rfjakob/gocryptfs/Documentation/MANPAGE.md

 #### -e PATH, -exclude PATH
 Only for reverse mode: exclude relative plaintext path from the encrypted view, matching only from root of mounted filesystem.
 Can be passed multiple times.
-Example:
+No wildcards.

+Example that excludes the directories "Music" and "Movies" from the root
+directory:

     gocryptfs -reverse -exclude Music -exclude Movies /home/user /mnt/user.encrypted

 See also `-exclude-wildcard`, `-exclude-from` and the [EXCLUDING FILES](#excluding-files) section.

-#### -ew PATH, -exclude-wildcard PATH
+#### -ew GITIGNORE-PATTERN, -exclude-wildcard GITIGNORE-PATTERN
-Only for reverse mode: exclude paths from the encrypted view, matching anywhere.
+Only for reverse mode: exclude paths from the encrypted view in gitignore(5) syntax, wildcards supported.
+Pass multiple times for multiple patterns.

-Wildcards supported.
-Can be passed multiple times.
-Example:
+Example to exclude all `.mp3` files in any directory:

-    gocryptfs -reverse -exclude-wildcard '*~' /home/user /mnt/user.encrypted
+    gocryptfs -reverse -exclude-wildcard '*.mp3' /home/user /mnt/user.encrypted

 See also `-exclude`, `-exclude-from` and the [EXCLUDING FILES](#excluding-files) section.

 #### -exclude-from FILE
-Only for reverse mode: reads exclusion patters (using `-exclude-wildcard` syntax) from a file.
+Only for reverse mode: reads gitignore patterns from a file.
 Can be passed multiple times.
 Example:

     gocryptfs -reverse -exclude-from ~/crypt-exclusions /home/user /mnt/user.encrypted